-I let the figure dry overnight and the next day I gave it a coat of Americana "DuraClear Matte" varnish.
-Then, when the varnish was dry, I used some white glue to flock the base.
-Another overnight dry, and I sprayed it with Testor's Dullcote".
+I let the pig and cart dry overnight and the next day I gave them a coat of Americana "DuraClear Matte" varnish.
+Then, when the varnish was dry, I used some white glue to apply a sand mixture onto their bases.
+When that was dry, I gae the sand a little drybrushing with Americana 'Bleached Sand".
+Another overnight dry, and I sprayed the pieces with Testor's "Dullcote".